Rose Maud Young: Life and career

-In the early 1900s Young returned to Ireland and continued her study of the Irish language in Belfast at Seán Ó Catháin's Irish College and in Donegal at Coláiste Uladh in Gort an Choirce.
+In the early 1900s, Young returned to Ireland and continued her study of the Irish language in Belfast at Seán Ó Catháin's Irish college and in County Donegal at Coláiste Uladh in Gort an Choirce.
 Young also stayed in Dublin and became friends with members of the Gaelic League and met Margaret Dobbs.
 Young worked with Dobbs on the Feis na nGleann (The Glens Festival), a gathering dedicated to the Irish language.
 Young was not involved in nationalism though she was strongly supportive of creating and maintaining a sense of "Irishness" through language and culture.
 She was also a friend and patron of Roger Casement.
 She also worked with Ellen O'Brien and contributed to O'Brien's book The Gaelic Church.
 Young kept meticulous diaries.
 Young became interested in Rathlin Island and the Gaelic spoken there.

 She was friends with and lived with Margaret Dobbs.
-Rose Young is buried in the Presbyterian churchyard at Ahoghill, Co.
-Antrim.
+Rose Young is buried in the Presbyterian churchyard at Ahoghill, County Antrim.